-Simply replace example.com wiL of the external link and the Connect Text with the text to which you wish to link.
+Simply replace example.com wiL of the external link and the Connect Text with the text you wish to link.

-In this code, the target option instructs browsers to open the link in a new window or tab.
+The target option instructs browsers to open the link in a new window or tab in this code.

 When Should You Avoid Opening New Windows and Tabs?

 Users did not enjoy being sent to a new browser tab or window for the following tasks:

 Quickly inspecting a new page, then returning to the old tab or window’s activities.
 For instance, one user was completing an expenditure report.
 However, he couldn’t recall if his employer permitted an 18% or 15% tip on corporate-provided meals.

 The solution was immediately disclosed via a link to the company’s spending policy.
 However, it opened in a new tab.
 When the user discovered that the browser’s Back button did not return him to his expense report, he became irritated.

 Workflows had several phases, each of which appeared in a separate window or tab.
 In these situations, regardless of whether they were on the same or other sites, visitors preferred to return to the initial phases in the process by clicking the Back button.
 For example, one user attempted to file an IT ticket to have a broken printer repaired.